fastify/fastify-vite/README.md

 }
 ```

-> Note that even though `__dirname` isn't available in ES modules, Vite polyfills it you for you.
+> Note that even though `__dirname` isn't available in ES modules, Vite polyfills it for you.

 Next you need to tell **`fastify-vite`** whether or not it's supposed to run in development mode, in which case Vite's development server is enabled for hot reload — and also, where to load `vite.config.js` from (`root`):